LockManipulator/Locksport/Safe manipulation/Digital Dial Magnifier/README.md

-1 of each print file
+1 of each print file (I print in PETG) except print 4x Encoder-CouplerMiddle in TPU